marespadafor/mdmespadafor.github.io/_pages/research.md

 <br>

-## The Causal Effect of Parental Education on Children’s Attainment: an Approach Using the Spanish Educational Reform, with Alicia García Sierra.
+## Garcia Sierra, A. & Espadafor, M. The Causal Effect of Parental Education on Children’s Attainment: an Approach Using the Spanish Educational Reform.
 <details>
 <summary>Read more</summary>
 Recent research on the intergenerational transmission of inequalities has placed importance on how to estimate these processes correctly.
 However, a lower degree of care has been given to defining what is being estimated.
 Standard cross-sectional analysis often presents endogeneity problems and fails to explore how and which parental characteristics drive these processes.